Real-4339/UDTP/Documentation/doc.md

 ![License GPL v3](https://img.shields.io/badge/license-GPLv3-blue.svg)
 [![Author](https://img.shields.io/badge/author-Vadym%20Tilihuzov-green.svg)](mailto:vad.tili@gmail.com)

-UDTP is a P2P protocol that provides reliable data transfer over UDP and that is easy to implement and understand.
+UDTP is a communication protocol for peer-to-peer data transfer that provides reliable data transfer over UDP and that is easy to implement and understand. :3

 UDTP used for transferring files between systems in a local network.

 It is designed to be used in situations where TFTP is not suitable, and FTP is too complicated and can not send as quick and as much data as UDTP, if we are talking about FTP on TCP.
 Also FTP is client-server.

-My protocol in a future can be updated and upgrated via some instructions i left in own repository.
+My protocol in a future can be updated and upgrated, for example, using some ideas i left in own repository.
 Read more about it in [Improvements.md](Improvements.md).

 # UDP